 Being so light, they had to reduce some weight and this reduction is mainly in the padding which is a bit thinner than other boots.
 The ankle supports are also a bit lower than others.

-Overall, if you’re looking for some all-round lightweight hiking boots, these are some of the best around.
+Overall, if you’re looking for some all-around lightweight hiking boots, these are some of the best around.

 The Lowa Renegade GTX Mid hiking boots are surprisingly light for such a robust pair of boots.
 They are an ideal choice for backpacking, especially on rocky terrain thanks to the great underfoot protection.

-They’re made from synthetic leather with a padded tongue, Gore-Tex waterproofing, a Polyurethane Monowrap frame midsole, climate control footbed and a Vibram Evo outsole.
+They’re made from synthetic leather with a padded tongue, Gore-Tex waterproofing, a Polyurethane Monowrap frame midsole, a climate control footbed, and a Vibram Evo outsole.
 Together these features make them tough, comfortable, dry, and very supportive.